satishsolanki1990/House-Price-Prediction/README.md

 # Part 0 (10 pts) :
     Preprocessing and simple analysis.
 Perform the following preprocessing of the your data.
 # Part 1 (30 pts).
-   Explore dierent learning rate for batch gradient descent.
+   Explore different learning rate for batch gradient descent.

 # Part2 (30 pts).
    Experiments with dierent /lmbda values.